Facility Search Criteria Help

 Search for facilities that have Clean Air Markets Division Business System (CAMDBS) IDs.

 Search by contaminant name(s) in violation of a SDWA regulation in the past three years.
 Enter at least one character.
 Select a contaminant from the dropdown list to add it to the search criteria selected panel and clear the input field for a new value.
-Multiple selections are allowed; however, users may only select one value at a time from the dropdown list.
+Multiple selections are allowed using the dropdown list.
 Checking "Contaminant(s) with Violation in Latest Quarter" will search by contaminant name(s) in violation of a SDWA regulation during the most recent quarter.
 This includes violations in the most recent official quarter, and new violations that have been reported since the end of the last official quarter.

 Selecting the "Health-Based Violations" checkbox will restrict the search to systems with maximum contaminant level (MCL) violations, maximum residual disinfectant level (MRDL) violations, or Treatment Technique (TT) rule violations for the selected contaminant(s).